cruise-automation/k-rail/README.md

 ## No New Capabilities

 Kernel Capabilities can be used to escalate to level of kernel API access available to the process.
-Some can enable loading kernel modules among other potentially dangerous things.
+Some can enable loading kernel modules, changing namespace and other potentially dangerous things.

 ## No Privileged Container